MarcL/marclittlemore.com/_posts/2017-04-01-running-a-code-club.md

 header-img: images/posts/lessons-learned-from-running-a-code-club.jpg
 categories:
     - code-club
-description: Running a Code Club for children is great fun.
-Here are some lessons I've learned in running mine.
+description: A Code Club is a great place for children to learn more about computing, and for adults to learn about teaching.
+Here are some tips and tricks on how to make your Code Club a fun learning environment for everyone.
 social-img: images/posts/lessons-learned-from-running-a-code-club-fb.jpg
 ---